Mailing Ballots and Election Date Updates

 Here are some important things to remember:

-- Submitting your Federal Post Card Application (FPCA) early is the best way to help ensure time for the process to go smoothly.
+1. Submitting your Federal Post Card Application (FPCA) early is the best way to help ensure time for the process to go smoothly.

-- Using the FPCA provides Service members, their families, and overseas citizens with an option to receive balloting materials electronically.
+2. Using the FPCA provides Service members, their families, and overseas citizens with an option to receive balloting materials electronically.

-- Using the FPCA early to register and request a ballot allows voters to use the Federal Write-In Absentee Ballot (FWAB) as a backup ballot, if needed.
+3. Using the FPCA early to register and request a ballot allows voters to use the Federal Write-In Absentee Ballot (FWAB) as a backup ballot, if needed.

 Here are some important resources for voters –

-* Maryland – Online also available.
+* Maryland – Online registration system also available.
 To register to vote, voter must mail the FPCA or use Maryland's online system.
-If already registered to vote, voter can request a ballot by email, online system, mail, or fax.
+If already registered to vote and using the FPCA to request an absentee ballot, voter can mail, email, or fax the FPCA or use Maryland's online system.

 * New York – If voter emails or faxes the FPCA, voter must also mail the FPCA.

-* Texas – Timely faxed FPCA must be followed by a hardcopy mailed FPCA that must be received by the early voting clerk by the fourth business day after the fax.
+* Texas – A timely faxed FPCA must be followed by a hardcopy mailed FPCA that must be received by the early voting clerk by the fourth business day after the fax.
 This rule does not apply to an emailed FPCA.
 Texas strongly recommends using email transmission instead of faxing if you wish to use the fastest delivery method for your FPCA.

 Download the FPCA Submission Method Map here:

-* California - Fax only if voter is overseas or activated within 6 days of the election.
+* California – Fax only if voter is overseas or activated within 7 days of the election.

-* Nebraska – Email and fax available for those voters who have the prior approval from their local election official.
+* Nebraska – Email and fax available for those voters who have prior approval from their local election official.

 * Oregon – Additional forms are required if voter is voting on local offices or ballot measures and voter is submitting the ballot by email or fax.
-Forms can be found at www.oregonvotes.gov/myballot.
+Forms can be found at www.oregonvotes.gov/myvote.

 * Rhode Island – Fax only if voter requested absentee ballot by fax.